pinak2161/Gesture-Tracker/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request for any improvements or bug fixes.

-Replace `<your-username>` with your actual GitHub username.
-You can add a link to your video demonstration by replacing `https://example.com` with the actual URL of your video.